Solomon0519/LeetCode/README.md

 - 1497: Check If Array Pairs Are Divisible by K
 - 1590: Make Sum Divisible by P
 - 2416: Sum of Prefix Scores of Strings
+- 2491: Divide Players Into Teams of Equal Skill

 ## Here's the list of solved problems in difficulty order: